agache41/pipes/README.md

 ## Intrigue

-What would you say the following code snipet does ?
+What would you say the following code snippet does ?
 ```java
 @TypeFile.New
 @IOStream.FileBased